What is a Credit Card Processing Loan?

 - Documentation: Reduced Documentation.
 1-page application, 3 months bank statements, and 3 months merchant processing statements.

-The Advantages of Credit Card Processing Loans
+Pros & Cons of Credit Card Processing Loans

 - Ability to Leverage Credit Card Purchases for Cash